apache/www-site/content/foundation/board/reporting.md

       https://svn.apache.org/repos/private/foundation/board/

-The board welcomes reports that any PMC submits apart from their scheduled reports, should they have something notable to report or to request feedback on.
+The board welcomes reports that any PMC submits separately from their scheduled reports, should they have something notable to report or to request feedback on.
 In this case, the chair may add the report as an attachment to the end of the agenda and create a corresponding comments section for it.